ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 if (index < 0 || index >= data.size())
 ```

-[Some say](https://www.reddit.com/r/cpp_questions/comments/1ehc50j/comment/lfymu23/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) , including the C++ Core Guidelines [(3)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es102-use-signed-types-for-arithmetic) that this is not a problem, that we should pass `-Wno-sign-conversion` to the compiler, ignore the problem, and hope that it never happens.
+[Some say](https://www.reddit.com/r/cpp_questions/comments/1ehc50j/comment/lfymu23/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) , including the C++ Core Guidelines [(3)](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#es102-use-signed-types-for-arithmetic), that this is not a problem, that we should pass `-Wno-sign-conversion` to the compiler, ignore the problem, and hope that it never happens.
 This is OK if we take care to never let a negative value be converted to an unsigned integer type.
 I don't know how to ensure that.
 I would prefer to keep the sign-conversion warning enabled, but I'm not sure that is realistic with an signed `integer_t` type.

+A problem with implicit conversion warnings is that it is not unusual that programmers try to fix them without understand the details of the code and the implication of a change [(70)](http://ithare.com/c-thoughts-on-dealing-with-signedunsigned-mismatch).
+Difficult to give an example because the issues tend to happen in larger non-trivial codes.
+A real world case was pieces of code from `unrar` being incorporated into Windows Defender, but with signed integers changed to unsigned which caused a security vulnerability [(72)](https://www.theregister.com/2018/04/04/microsoft_windows_defender_rar_bug/).
+A guideline is to never add a cast just because the compiler says so.
+If you do add a cast from signed to unsigned then also add a check for non-negativity.

 ## Changing The Type Of A Variable Or Return Value